 Initially, the rise in interest stemmed from the increase in tuition fees introduced in 2012, but the young people who choose this path are discovering many benefits: academic, personal and sometimes financial.

 There are differences to consider and the sources of information and application processes may be unfamiliar, but it’s worth taking the time to investigate further.

 Let’s start with a really important point.
 Students taking a full degree overseas can’t access the UK system of grants and loans.
-Some EU countries (most notably the Netherlands) offer grants or loans to EU students, but in most cases students use a combination of savings,scholarships or personal loans to fund their studies.
+Some EU countries (most notably the Netherlands) offer grants or loans to EU students, but this option looks likely to disappear when the UK formally leaves the EU.
+In most cases, students use a combination of savings, scholarships or personal loans to fund their studies.

 You might have concerns about the distance if things go wrong.
 Adjustment to a new language, style of education and culture might be needed and there will be practical considerations around accommodation, bank accounts and visas.
 Universities take the care of their international students seriously, so there will be staff to turn to if problems arise.

 If, after a bit of research, your son or daughter decides that they don’t want to take their full degree overseas, an exchange or study abroad scheme as part of a UK degree might be a worthwhile alternative.
 Look out for Erasmus Plus schemes, language assistantships or study abroad options.
 If these are linked to a UK degree, UK student loans and grants are available, along with the possibility of reduced tuition fees and additional grants and scholarships.

 The Study Abroad offices of UK universities will have details of the opportunities they offer.